 C.1.25 Indicate the number of board meetings held during the year.
-Also indicate, where applicable, how many times the board has met without the chairman being present.
+Also indicate, where applicable, how many times the Board has met without the Chairman being present.
 When calculating the number, representations made with specific instructions shall be considered as attendance.

-Number of board meetings 12 Number of board meetings without the chairman attending 0
+Number of board meetings without the Chairman attending 0